 The Banda Islands most famous citizen and leader was Des Alwi, who was an influential figure in Indonesia's struggle for independence.
-He was forced into exile in the late 1950s by the Sukarno government, but in 1970 he returned to Banda and began the first moves to bring tourism to the Banda Islands.
+He was forced into exile in the late 1950s by the Sukarno government, but in 1970 he returned to Banda and began the first moves to bring tourism to the islands.
 In 1995 he successfully restructured the Indonesian nutmeg contractual rights in favour of the small Bandanese producers.

 Unfortunately Alwi died in 2010 but his family continue to push his unbridled optimism about Banda's future as a tourist eco travel destination, provided that proper management is in place to safeguard the long term interests of the local environment, natural resources, historical sites, and Bandanese cultural integrity.